solana-foundation/developer-content/content/guides/games/game-sdks.md

 of the engine.
 The Solana SDK for Godot is maintained by [ZenRepublic](https://twitter.com/ZenRepublicNDM) and [Virus-Axel](https://twitter.com/AxelBenjam).
-It comes with a wallet adapter integration, transactions, RPC functions and anchor client code generation.
+It comes with a wallet adapter integration, transactions, RPC functions and Anchor client code generation.
 And fully functional Metaplex
 [candy machine integration](https://zenwiki.gitbook.io/solana-godot-sdk-docs/guides/setup-candy-machine).